 The rest period is around a week after the surgery.
-Relative rest of an approximate duration of 15 days is recommended.
+Relative rest of an approximate duration of one month is recommended.

 This will consist of carrying out the activities of daily life, using a good posture, refraining from sports activities and not exposing oneself to risky situations.

-Patients can go to school or usual work, always respecting the surgeon’s recommendations.
+Patients can go to school or usual work two weeks after the surgery, always respecting the surgeon’s recommendations.

 Relative rest, trying to avoid movements that cause pain, and gradually resume activities of daily living.